arcadeJHS/hotel-crawler-nest/README.md

 ## Features

-- API REST endpoint.
+- `/hotels/buscar` the main API REST endpoint for scraping.

 ## Missing Features to implement

-- TODO.
+- This project is scraping one page (lecanton), but it could read multiple pages maybe using parallelism.

 ## License